hackesofice/SavingFromFormData/README.md

     - now click on console
     - congratulations your server is ready to install press the start button wait for automatically Stop
     - now again go to files tab
-    - edit the settings.json file with your Connectify email and password
+    - edit the settings.json file with your Connectify email and Password
-    - turn off the CustomLoggerStatus from settings.json
     - now start again and now your server is gonna start bye bye 😛🤞

 4. **Set Startup Commands**: